dimitri/pgloader/pgloader.1.md

 		When this option is listed, pgloader issues a `TRUNCATE` command against the PostgreSQL target table before reading the data file.

+	  - *drop indexes*

+		When this option is listed, pgloader issues `DROP INDEX` commands against all the indexes defined on the target table before copying the data, then `CREATE INDEX` commands once the `COPY` is done.

+        In order to get the best performances possible, all the indexes are created in parallel and when done the primary keys are built again from the unique indexes just created.
+This two step process allows creating the primary key index in parallel with the other indexes, as only the `ALTER TABLE` command needs an *access exclusive lock* on the target table.

 	  - *disable triggers*

 		When this option is listed, pgloader issues an `ALTER TABLE ...